 and staff, going to the restaurant and then celebrating in our

 house together.
 If you'd like to be a part by

 helping us finance these activities, we'd be very thankful.

 Teacher - We are still looking for a French-speaking

 with dignity and learn something.

 Many of our Muslim neighbors would send their children to our

 school.
-Please pray we'll find a teacher by fall!
+Please pray we'll find a teacher!

-wrong.
-Please pray for her and for Paul.
+Please pray for him!

 - Do you want to come change an orphan's